-Since the CPI did not increase by more than 2 percent, COLAs for both CSRS and FERS benefits will be the same in 2014.
+Since the CPI did not increase by more than 2 percent, COLAs for both CSRS and FERS benefits was the same in 2014.

 Federal Employees Compensation Act (FECA) cost-of-living adjustments (COLAs) are applicable only in cases where death or disability occurred more than one year prior to the adjustment’s effective date.

-Based on the Nov.
-20 release of the October 2013 Consumer Price Index (CPI), the projected accumulation toward the 2014 FECA COLA is 1.7 percent.
+Based on the Feb.
+20 release of the January 2014 Consumer Price Index (CPI), the projected accumulation toward the 2015 FECA COLA was 0.4 percent.

-The COLA will be based on the increase in the CPI between December 2012 and December 2013, and it will become effective on March 1, 2014.
+The 2014 FECA COLA was set at 1.5 percent.
+It was based on the increase in the CPI between December 2012 and December 2013, and was set to become effective on March 1.

 Long-term care insurance